DataDog/yubikey/docs/troubleshooting.md

 Run `brew install bash`.
 The script is using a feature not that is not supported by the old macOS bash.

-## Key not recognized blocking code signing on PIN Entry
+## Card not recognized with perpetual PIN entry prompt

-This manifests as PIN Entry dialog prompting to insert the key in a perpetual loop.
+This manifests as PIN Entry dialog prompting to insert the card in a perpetual loop.

-Run [gpg-gen-scdaemon-conf.sh](../gpg-gen-scdaemon-conf.sh), then `killall gpg-agent`.
+Run [gpg-gen-scdaemon-conf.sh](../scdaemon.sh), then `killall gpg-agent`.